avishvj/avishvj.github.io/pages/about.md

 </div>

-Hi, I'm Avish!
 I'm currently studying towards a PhD in AI for Healthcare as part of the 3rd cohort for the [AI4Health CDT](https://ai4health.io/) at Imperial College London.
 My main PhD project is looking at interpretable, multimodal learning for idiopathic pulmonary fibrosis, supervised by [Joram M. Posma](https://www.imperial.ac.uk/people/j.posma11) and [Phil Molyneaux](https://www.imperial.ac.uk/people/p.molyneaux).
 Before this, I did a bachelor's in maths and computer science at Imperial and a master's in precision medicine at UCL.
 My CV is available [here](../assets/files/CV_231221.pdf).

 My overall aim is to push the field of precision medicine forward using machine learning.
 One of my key aims in *translatability* - I want to figure out how we can deploy these biomedical machine learning models to a clinical setting.
 To this end, I'm also interested in the broader ecosystem of UK healthcare: the NHS (and its various incarnations), healthcare and genomics policy, and ultimately how we can deliver precision medicine through the NHS.